-Finally, there is an asymmetry between remnant VP-topicalisation out of a main clause and remnant VP-topicalisation out of an embedded clause in the Mainland Scandinavian languages, i.e. Danish, Norwegian and Swedish.
+Finally, there is an asymmetry between remnant VP-topicalisation out of a main clause and remnant VP-topicalisation out of an embedded clause in the Mainland Scandinavian languages (MSc), i.e. Danish, Norwegian and Swedish.

-While the finite verb undergoes V°-to-I°-to-C° movement in main clauses, it stays in situ in embedded clauses in Mainland Scandinavian, (49).
+While the finite verb undergoes V2 (i.e. V°-to-I°-to-C° movement) in main clauses, it stays in situ in embedded clauses in MSc, (49).
 As a consequence, OS is not possible in embedded clauses (ORDPRES >> SHIFTPRON); cf. (50).